F-1 Curricular Practical Training (CPT)

 - Enrolled full-time (FT) or have authorization to be enrolled part-time (PT) for one continuous academic year

 - Internship must be in the current major.
 Not eligible for minor programs.

-- Student must enroll in at least 1 credit of internship, independent study or other academic course corresponding to the
+- Must enroll in at least 1 credit of internship, independent study or other academic course corresponding to the

 - Fall or spring enrollment may be used for wintermester CPT requests.

-- Student must maintain full-time enrollment or have authorization for part-time enrollment during CPT.
+- Must maintain FT enrollment or have authorization for PT enrollment during CPT.

 - Students may not begin the internship before the OISS authorized CPT start date.
 CPT authorization cannot be backdated.

 - CPT authorization is granted 1 semester at a time.
 Each semester, including summer, the student must be reauthorized for CPT so that class enrollment may be verified.Courses used for CPT may not be online or distance education courses if it is the only course for the fall or spring semester.
 A course is considered "online" or "distance education" if it does not require a student's physical attendance in a classroom for classes, exams or "other purposes integral to completion of the class."
 These courses include those offered "principally through the use of television, audio, or computer transmission, including open broadcast, closed circuit, cable, microwave, satellite, audio conferencing, or computer conferencing."
 (8 CFR 214.2(f)(6)(i)(G))

 - To reauthorize the CPT, student must complete a new online request.